-For all schools with a student cohort of year 7 and above, there are four possible categories of school council membership:
+For all schools with a student cohort of Year 7 and above, there are several possible categories of school council membership:

-- A mandated elected Parent category more than one-third of the total members must be from this category.
-Parents and guardians of children attending the school are eligible for membership in this category. - A mandated elected DET employee category members of this category may make up no more than one-third of the total membership of school council.
-The principal of the school is automatically a member of this category. - A mandated elected Student category (2 positions) members of this category are enrolled at the school and in year 7 or above. - An optional Community member category members are co-opted by a decision of the council because of their special skills, interests or expertise.
-DET employees are not eligible to be a Community member.
+- A mandated elected parent member category more than one-third of the total members must be from this category.
+Parents and carers of children attending the school are eligible for membership in this category. - A mandated elected school employee member category - members of this category may make up no more than one-third of the total membership of school council.
+The principal of the school is automatically a member of this category. - A mandated elected student member category (two positions) - members of this category are enrolled at the school and in Year 7 or above. - An optional community member category members are co-opted by a decision of the council because of their special skills, interests or expertise.
+Department employees are not eligible to be a community member. - A small number of school councils have nominee members.

-How many Student member positions are there on school council?
+How many student member positions are there on school council?

-All Victorian government schools with a student cohort of year 7 and above will have two mandated Student member positions on school council.
+All Victorian government schools with a student cohort of Year 7 and above will have two mandated student member positions on school council.